domrichichi/portfolio/README.md

 I apply these very same life experiences to everything I put into my design work.

 Most of it revolves around experimentation, achieving beauty with depth, and evoking emotion.
 Whether it be someone passing around a business card I designed, or a reading digital comic book that I illustrated.

-Nothing is better than creating experiences and new stories for other people.

 - **[domrichichi@gmail.com](mailto:domrichichi@gmail.com)** - [GitHub](https://github.com/domrichichi)